 DO NOT put the metal canister in water.

 While you are taking your VENTOLIN puffer

 IMPORTANT: If your breathing suddenly becomes more difficult just after you have used

 your VENTOLIN puffer, tell your doctor immediately.

 Tell your doctor as soon as possible if:

-the effect of your Ventolin puffer does not last as long as usual, or lasts less than 3 hours
+the effect of your VENTOLIN puffer does not last as long as usual, or lasts less than

 These may be signs that your chest condition is getting worse.

 Your doctor may decide to add another medicine to your treatment if your VENTOLIN

 puffer is not having the same effect as before.